IVMachiavelli/Notes/content/_index.md

 +++

 <h1>Cheat Sheet</h1>
-This site is to serve as a cheat sheet for anyone conducting a **Open Source Investigation**.
+This ***Cheat Sheet*** serves as a quick reference while conducting investigations and is not intended to be any replacement for detailed documentation.